EmmanuelDemey/trainings-v2/accessibility/slides.md

 * If you are not 100% about something, have a look to the specification
 * Here are some commons errors
   * Unfocusable element
-  * Duplicated id
+  * Duplicated ids
   * Unacceptable attributes on some HTML elements
-  * Unacceptable child for an HTML element
+  * Unacceptable children for an HTML element

 ---

 # Landmarks

-* We have multiple HTML elements usefull to strucure correctlu your web page
+* We have multiple HTML elements usefull to strucure correctly a web page
   * header
   * footer
   * main